sashakarcz/bensonmasons.com/content/updates/the-patron-saints-and-the-point-within-a-circle/index.md

 Checks should be made out to:
 **John J. Mercer Lodge No. 290**

-All checks should include "PWIAC"; and the number of prints you would like in the **memo** field.
+All checks should include "PWIAC" and the number of prints you would like in the **memo** field.

 Prints will be mailed to the address on the check unless otherwise specified. **Please include your phone number** so that we can contact you if any issues arise.